 Wearing special occlusal deprogramming devices on your teeth for a couple of weeks can help relax these muscles and allow your dentist to find out the natural position of your jaw.
 In this natural position, the dentist can either adjust your existing teeth and/or design some restorations to fit over your existing teeth which will restore the balance to your teeth.

 If you have missing teeth and wish to replace them you have three primary options.

-Dentures can be used to replace missing teeth, these are removable appliances and can look very natural.
-A dental bridge can also be used, this is a restoration which attaches to the adjacent teeth either side of the gap.
+Dentures in London can be used to replace missing teeth, these are removable appliances and can look very natural.
+A dental bridge can also be used, this is a restoration which attaches to the adjacent teeth on either side of the gap.
 A new tooth is then suspended between the existing teeth on either side.
 A dental implant is another option as it is implanted directly into the bone of the missing teeth/tooth.
 This means that the adjacent teeth are left unaffected which is far kinder to them and offers the dentist a much more minimalist approach.

 My teeth are really crooked.

 Crooked teeth can be corrected in a number of ways.
 Orthodontics is often the preferred option as this maintains your existing tooth structure.
 Another way to straighten mildly crooked teeth is to use dental bonding.
 This is where a small amount of tooth-coloured composite material is firmly attached to the surface of your teeth to give the illusion of them being straight.
 The final option is to have dental veneers or crowns.
 These often require the removal of otherwise healthy tooth structures in order to facilitate the placement of new, and straighter, dental veneers or crowns.

 I have a gummy smile.